Alexis Stamatis: Life and career

-He has written the following plays, among others: Last Martha, Monologue for the Cultural Olympiad; directed and performed by Dimitris Ikonomou (2003), Dakrygona (Tear Gas), 2010, and Kill Your Darlings, 2012, a three-act play, staged at the Theatre of Kefallinias Street and directed by Aris Troupakis, Melissia, National Theater of Greece 2012 (play reading), Midnight in a perfect world, Monologue (2013) directed by Aris Troupakis and staged at Theatro Technis Karolos Koun, Innerview, one-act play, staged at Southbank Centre, London (2013). for the event "Greece is the word!", Innerview, a three-act play, which was later staged at the Michael Cacoyiannis Foundation, 2014–15.
+He wrote the following plays, among others: Last Martha, Monologue for the Cultural Olympiad; directed and performed by Dimitris Ikonomou (2003), Dakrygona (Tear Gas), 2010, and Kill Your Darlings, 2012, a three-act play, staged at the Theatre of Kefallinias Street and directed by Aris Troupakis, Melissia, National Theater of Greece 2012 (play reading), Midnight in a perfect world, Monologue (2013) directed by Aris Troupakis and staged at Theatro Technis Karolos Koun, Innerview, one-act play, staged at Southbank Centre, London (2013). for the event "Greece is the word!", Innerview, a three-act play, which was later staged at the Michael Cacoyiannis Foundation, 2014–15.

 In 2009 he was a writer in residence in Shanghai, invited by the Shanghai Writers Association.
-He has represented Greece in various Book Festivals and seminars all over the world.
-He has been working for many major Greek newspapers and magazines. Ηe has taught creative writing at the Hellenic American Academic Foundation (Athens College – Psychico College)and in various other institutions.
+He represented Greece in various Book Festivals and seminars all over the world.
+He was working for many major Greek newspapers and magazines. Ηe taught creative writing at the Hellenic American Academic Foundation (Athens College – Psychico College) and in various other institutions.

 On 19 October 2013, he took part in the event "Greece is the Word" at the Southbank Centre London.

-He was interviewed by Victoria Hislop and a short play of his, "Innerview", was staged with the actors Eva Simatou and Nikos Poursanidis.
-He is married to the actress Eva Simatou, and they have a son, Ermis who was born in 2019.
+Stamatis was interviewed by Victoria Hislop and a short play of his, "Innerview", was staged with the actors Eva Simatou and Nikos Poursanidis.
+He was married to the actress Eva Simatou, and they had a son, Ermis who was born in 2019.

+Stamatis died on 20 July 2026, at the age of 66 after a struggle with a rare blood disorder.